 “Employees who feel engaged with the community are better employees.
 The overview of the county, the engagement with community leaders, and the understanding of what it takes to make a community a great place all help our employees be better at engaging with customers and the public, and more appreciative of our community and willing to volunteer.
 Our investment in LSC provides huge dividends to our workplace, employees and the community.”

-Carl Zapora, Superintendent, Verdant Health Commission, past LSC Board Member
+Carl Zapora, past Superintendent, Verdant Health Commission; past LSC Board Member